 - 2 cups creamy peanut butter

 - 2 cups powdered sugar

 - ¼ cup roasted salted peanuts, chopped, for topping

 - Preheat oven to 350 degrees F. Line two 12-cavity cupcake tins with paper liners, and set aside.

 - In a medium bowl, mash together the bananas and lemon juice until as smooth as possible.
 Set aside.In a separate large bowl, whisk or sift together the flour, baking soda and salt.
 Set aside as well.

 - In the bowl of a stand mixer, cream together the butter, and sugar until light and fluffy, about 5 minutes on high.
 Add in the eggs, one at a time, mixing well after each addition.
-Stir in the vanilla extract.
+Stir in the vanilla extract and mashed banana mixture.
 Add the dry ingredients, alternating with the buttermilk, making sure to start and end with the dry ingredients, mixing just until incorporated after each addition.
 Fold in the peanut butter chips.
 Using a large ice cream scoop, portion out the batter into the prepared cupcake pans.
 Bake until puffed up, golden brown, and a toothpick inserted in the middle comes out clean, about 15 to 18 minutes.
 Remove from the oven and let cool completely on a wire rack.